mojotech/capybara-ui/README.md

 end
 ```

 For a more in depth tour of CapybaraUI, read the [CapybaraUI walkthrough](/docs/walkthrough.md).

-## Documentation
-Learn all about how to use CapybaraUI in the [official documentation](/docs/getting_started.md) or get real-world ideas and tips from the [wiki](https://github.com/mojotech/capybara-ui/wiki).
+You can also get more ideas and tips from the [wiki](https://github.com/mojotech/capybara-ui/wiki).

 ## Install